-- The depositary ensures that the cash flows of the Fund are properly controlled and in particular that all payments by or on behalf of investors during the subscription for shares have been received and that all cash of the Fund has been recorded in cash accounts in the name of the Fund or in the name of the depositary acting on behalf of the Fund, opened with (in principle) an entity as described in Article 18(1)(a), (b) and (c) of European Directive 2006/73/EC (a credit institution or a bank authorised in a third country). - The assets of the Fund consisting of financial instruments are entrusted to the depositary.
-The depositary holds in safe-keeping all financial instruments that can be registered on a financial instruments account in the books of the depositary, on separate accounts in the name of the Fund.
-In addition, the depositary holds in safe-keeping all financial instruments that can be physically delivered to the depositary. - For the other assets of the Fund, the depositary determines whether the Fund is the owner of these assets based on information or documents provided by the manager or based on other external evidence.
-The depositary keeps a register for these other assets. - The depositary ensures that the sale, issue, repurchase, redemption and cancellation of shares in the Fund take place in accordance with Dutch law, the Articles of Association of the Fund and the relevant procedures. - The depositary ensures that the value of the shares in the Fund is calculated in accordance with Dutch law, the Articles of Association of the Fund and the relevant procedures. - The depositary carries out the instructions of the manager, unless they conflict with Dutch law or the Articles of Association of the Fund. - The depositary ensures that the equivalent value of the transactions involving the assets of the Fund is transferred to the Fund by the usual deadlines. - The depositary ensures that the income of the Fund is allocated in accordance with Dutch law and the Articles of Association of the Fund.
+- The depositary ensures that the cash flows of the Fund are properly controlled and in particular that all payments by or on behalf of investors during the subscription for shares have been received and that all cash of the Fund has been entered on cash accounts in the name of the Depositary Trust acting on behalf of the Fund or in the name of the depositary acting on behalf of the Fund, opened with, in principle, an entity as described in Article 18(1)(a), (b) and (c) of European Directive 2006/73/EC (a credit institution or a bank authorised in a third country). - The assets of the Fund consisting of financial instruments, are entrusted to the depositary.
+The depositary holds in safe-keeping all financial instruments that can be registered on a financial instruments account in the books of the depositary, on separate accounts in the name of the Depositary Trust for the benefit of the Fund.
+In addition, the depositary holds in safe-keeping all financial instruments that can be physically delivered to the depositary. - The depositary ensures that the sale, issue, redemption and repayment of shares take place in accordance with Dutch law and the regulations of the Fund. - The depositary ensures that the value of the shares in the Fund is calculated in accordance with Dutch law, the regulations of the Fund and the relevant procedures. - The depositary carries out the instructions of the manager, unless they conflict with Dutch law or the regulations of the Fund. - The depositary ensures that the equivalent value of the transactions involving the assets of the Fund is transferred to the Fund by the usual deadlines. - The depositary ensures that the income of the Fund is allocated in accordance with Dutch law and the regulations of the Fund.

-In the context of depositary services, the depositary acts in the interests of the Fund as well as the investors in the Fund.
+In the context of depositary services, the depositary acts in the interests of the investors in the Fund.